Laravel-Backpack/community-forum/README.md

 # Backpack for Laravel - Community Forum

+Before posting, **please use the [organisation-wide search](https://github.com/search?q=org%3ALaravel-Backpack%20something&type=issues)**.
+This is the recommended way to search for Backpack bugs / ideas / etc, because it brings together results from issues, PRs, discussions, commits... _everything_!
+Please remember to choose Issues / PRs / Discussions in the results page sidebar, to see the results for each kind of content.

 If you have an idea or question and don't know where to post is, this is the place:
 - 💡 [post an improvement idea, feature request](https://github.com/Laravel-Backpack/ideas/issues/new) etc.
 - 🦟 [report a bug](https://github.com/Laravel-Backpack/ideas/issues/new) (we'll move it to the right repo);